|Length||25 – 100 feet (extensions available)|

 As you are no doubt aware, the first step in performing a water change is draining your water.

-So, I adjusted the pump to the ‘drain’ position and turned the faucet on.
+So, I adjusted the basic water pump to the ‘drain’ position and turned the faucet on.
 This creates what is known as the Venturi effect.
-As water flows from the faucet through the pump and down your sink, it creates a vacuum effect that sucks water out of your tank.
+As the flow of water from the faucet through the pump and down your sink, it creates a vacuum effect that sucks water out of your tank.

 Now all that was left to do was to use the gravel tube to vacuum the gravel substrate as I normally would.
 The on/off switch made controlling the water flow a simple task, with water being sucked out of my tank and down the drain of my kitchen sink.